seatable/python-pipeline/readme.md

 For example
 ```
 .
+├── faas-functions
-├── merge-pdfs
+│   ├── merge-pdfs
-│   ├── handler.py
+│   │   ├── handler.py
-│   └── requirements.txt
+│   │   └── requirements.txt
-├── merge-pdfs.yml
+│   ├── merge-pdfs.yml
-├── readme.md
-└── template
+│   └── template
-    └── common-flask
+│       └── common-flask
-        ├── Dockerfile
+│           ├── Dockerfile
-        ├── function
+│           ├── function
-        │   ├── handler.py
+│           │   ├── handler.py
-        │   └── requirements.txt
+│           │   └── requirements.txt
-        ├── index.py
+│           ├── index.py
-        ├── requirements.txt
+│           ├── requirements.txt
-        └── template.yml
+│           └── template.yml
+└── readme.md
 ```

-Templates are stored in directory template.
+Functions and templates are stored in directory faas-functions.

-Above tree shows that there are a function named merge-pdfs and a template repository, directory template, in which template common-flask is.
+Above faas-functions subtree shows that there are a function named merge-pdfs and a template repository, directory template, in which template common-flask is.

 Merge-pdf is defined in merge-pdfs.yml and it's code is in directory merge-pdfs.